Wanda Jackson: 1956–1960: Rock and roll years

-"Hard Headed Woman" is a rock and roll song recorded by Jackson on the album "Live At Town Hall Party 1958" with the iconic line, "A hard headed woman is a thorn in the side of a man".
-It was also released as a 45 rpm and received substantial airplay in the late 1950's.
-Although it has been eclipsed historically because Elvis got a #1 hit out of the same song, it is the Jackson version that is more memorable and is heard on oldie-goldie playlists in diners in the U. S. northeast.

 Also in 1958, Jackson saw success overseas with the rock and roll single, "Fujiyama Mama".
 Ken Nelson was reluctant to release the song, with its references to the Hiroshima and Nagasaki bombings.
 Yet, the disc found commercial appeal with Japanese fans, reaching number one on the nation's music chart.
 The song's success led Jackson to a Japanese tour in 1959.
 She played venues in major cities including Tokyo and Okinawa.
 Upon her return to America, Jackson played in Las Vegas with Bob Wills and did additional concerts with her newly formed touring band.
 At different points, the band lineup included Roy Clark and black pianist Big Al Downing.
 She recalled touring alongside Downing, who was sometimes denied entrance into venues because of his race.
 In response, Jackson would refuse to work a show unless Downing performed with her.
 "Look, he's part of our band.
 If he's not welcome, then none of us are," she once told a club owner.

-In 1960, Jackson's cover of "Let's Have a Party" was discovered by an Iowa disc jockey, which led to an increased interest in it by radio listeners.
+In 1960, Jackson's album cover of "Let's Have a Party" was discovered by an Iowa disc jockey, which led to an increased interest in it by radio listeners.
 Upon the encouragement of Capitol Records, "Let's Have a Party" was issued as a single the same year.
 By July 1960, the single had reached number 37 on the Billboard pop music chart, becoming her first American rock and roll hit.
 It also found commercial success in Australia and the United Kingdom.
 The success of "Let's Have a Party" led to Jackson to rename her band "The Party Timers" and prompted her label to release the compilation, Rockin' with Wanda (1960).
 The album included her previously recorded rock songs from the 1950s.
-It was reviewed positively by AllMusic, which gave it a four and a half start rating.
-It later led to the release of her second studio album titled There's a Party Goin' On, which included more rock and roll material.
+It would later be reviewed positively by AllMusic, which gave it four and a half stars.

+Her third studio album for Capitol, as noted, came along in early 1961, titled There's a Party Goin' On, which included more rock and roll material.
 Richie Unterberger of AllMusic described the LP as a "pretty solid and energetic set" despite not having "most of Wanda's best rockabilly sides".